ak-uow/dissertation-write-up/chapters/04-methodology.md

 ## Implementation

-The implemntation phase constituted a significant portion of the study and was composed of following distinct efforts.
+The implementation phase constituted a significant portion of the study and was composed of following distinct efforts.

 - User Experience Design
 - Visual Designs